DESIGNS PROTECTION IN MALTA

 The proprietor of a registered design is not entitled to prohibit the use

-of a product in which the design is incorporated or to which the design
+of a product in which the design is incorporated or to which the design is

-or with his consent.
+with his consent.

-Transmission of a
+Transmission of a registered design

 A registered design is transmissible by assignment, testamentary